Bruninha: Gotham FC, 2022–present

 On 23 August 2022, Santos transferred Bruninha to NJ/NY Gotham FC of the National Women's Soccer League for an undisclosed fee.
 She made one appearance in 2022 and 17 league appearances during the 2023 season, in which Gotham placed sixth.
 She scored her first NWSL goal on 21 May 2023, becoming the youngest goal scorer in club history at 20 years of age.
 During the month of May she was named Player of the Week for Week 9 and appeared on the Team of the Month for her strong defensive and attacking play.

 She played in every minute of Gotham's postseason run, scoring a crucial assist in the quarter final match against the North Carolina Courage and playing in a defense that allowed one goal in three games.
 Gotham FC lifted the NWSL Championship trophy on 11 November 2023.
-She is currently under contract through the 2025 season.
+She is currently under contract through the 2027 season.
+In November 2025, she performed a stepover assist to Rose Lavelle, who scored the lone goal in a win against Washington Spirit in the 2025 NWSL Championship final.